 Worst of all however is the fact that Jodie Whittaker’s Doctor appears.
-Now I freely admit that I despise Jodie Whittaker’s 13th Doctor.
-Everything about her from the reason she was cast, to her voice, to her annoying scrunch habit, to her attitude to her critics, to her costume is awful.
+Now I freely admit that I am not keen on Jodie Whittaker’s 13th Doctor.
+I feel her casting was pandering and Jodie whilst not a terrible actress, is somewhat lost in the role.

-Still sticking such a controversial version of the Doctor into a story that she was never intended to be in, seems like a nasty, spiteful, mean spirited taunt to Jodie’s critics on behalf of the co-author, James Goss.
+Still sticking such a controversial version of the Doctor into a story that she was never intended to be in seems like a mean spirited taunt to Jodie’s critics on behalf of the co-author, James Goss.
 (I very much doubt that it was Tom’s idea to include Jodie.
-Remember Tom is a man who refused to be in The Five Doctors as he didn’t want to appear with any other Doctors, and who always jokingly responds “OTHER DOCTOR” when fans ask him who his favourite other Doctor was.
+Remember Tom is a man who refused to be in The Five Doctors as he didn’t want to appear with any other Doctors.
+Tom also always jokingly responds “OTHER DOCTOR” when fans ask him who his favourite other Doctor was.
 I very much doubt with this in mind that he would go out of his way to include other Doctors in a story that was only ever intended to feature his Doctor.)

 Fair enough not everybody hates Jodie, though I think its fair to say that she is not one of the most popular incarnations of the Time Lord to say the least.